timeplus-io/docs/docs/proton-kafka.md

 The supported values for `data_format` are:

+* JSONEachRow: each Kafka message can be a single JSON document, or each row is a JSON document.
+[Learn More](#jsoneachrow).
+* CSV: less commonly used.
+[Learn More](#csv).
 * ProtobufSingle: for single Protobuf message per Kafka message
 * Protobuf: there could be multiple Protobuf messages in a single Kafka message.
 * Avro: added in Proton 1.5.2
+* RawBLOB: the default value.
+Read/write Kafka message as plain text.

 :::info